percona/pxb-docs/docs/xbcloud-gcs.md

-# Use the xbcloud with Google Cloud Storage
+# Use the xbcloud binary with Google Cloud Storage

 ## Create a full backup with Google Cloud Storage